NickEsColR/book-tracker/README.md

 # Book Tracker

 Book Tracker is a web application designed to help you manage and track your favorite books.
-Built with Astro, this application allows users to add books to their reading list, view book details, and manage their reading progress.
+Built with Astro, this application allows users to add books to their reading list, include lecture book details, and manage their reading progress.

 ## Table of Contents